 Booking flights from the West Coast to Hawaii are only 12,500 each way for a total price of 25,000 points and $11.20 in taxes.

 The British Airways Visa Signature® Card is a great card to use to earn Avios points.
 You can also transfer Chase Ultimate Rewards® to Avios at a 1:1 ratio.

 Searching on Delta Airlines is very easy.
 By clicking “flexible dates”, your search results will return in a matrix so that you can see the prices based on your departure and return dates.
 And if you want to compare cash and miles, you click a button and the prices will toggle between the two.

 Delta Airlines had round-trip tickets listed for $377 or 39,000 miles and $11.20 in taxes.
 With cash prices so low and mileage redemption prices so high, you’re getting less than $0.01 in value per mile.
 I suggest that you save your Delta SkyMiles for a higher-value trip.

-The Gold Delta SkyMiles Credit Card From American Express is a good place to start if you are looking to fly Delta.
+The Delta SkyMiles® Gold American Express Card is a good place to start if you are looking to fly Delta (See Rates and Fees).

 Hawaiian Airlines To Hawaii